arjun-kumar-singh/pulse-ox-v1/README.md

 -Phase 0
    I've learned basic wiring, setup, and binary for the Arduino.
-   I've started wiring basic examples using LEDs
+   I've started wiring basic examples using LEDs -Phase 1
+   More on how the sensor works (baud rate, IR and R light) Learning about how the sensor can be affected with different conditions -Phase 2
+   Collecting data with the Arduino and commercial pulse oximeter Experimenting with different conditions and the MAX30102

 ---

 ## Validation results

-[Fill in after Phase 2.
-Something like:]

-Across 30 paired readings under varying conditions (rest, post-exercise, cold hands, etc.), my device agreed with a commercial fingertip pulse oximeter to within ±[X] BPM on heart rate and ±[Y]% on SpO2.
-Agreement was worst under [conditions] — see the writeup in `analysis/phase2_validation.ipynb` for details.
+Across 25 paired readings under varying conditions (rest, post-exercise, cold hands, different pressures, different fingers), my device agreed with a commercial fingertip pulse oximeter, SpO2 readings were within 1-2% on every measurement, and heart rate was within 1-3 BPM on most.

 ---

 ## Blog posts about this project

-1. [Week 1: Getting the sensor talking]
+1. [Post 1: Arduino basics and getting the sensor talking] https://github.com/arjun-kumar-singh/arjun-kumar-singh.github.io/blob/master/_posts/2026-05-15-testing-the-sensor.md
-2. [Why my pulse oximeter disagrees with the drugstore one]
-3. [What is heart rate variability, and why does it matter?]
+2. [Post 2: Reading the sensor] https://github.com/arjun-kumar-singh/arjun-kumar-singh.github.io/blob/master/_posts/2026-05-23-reading-my-pulse-for-the-first-time.md
+3. [Collecting data against a commercial pulse oximeter] https://github.com/arjun-kumar-singh/arjun-kumar-singh.github.io/blob/master/_posts/2026-06-7-collecting-data.md

 ---